dotnet/docs/docs/core/compatibility/windows-forms/8.0/domainupdownaccessibleobject.md

 Previously, if you referenced the <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject> type, you got compile-time warning [WFDEV002](/dotnet/desktop/winforms/wfdev-diagnostics/wfdev002).

-<xref:System.Windows.Forms.DomainUpDown.CreateAccessibilityInstance?displayProperty=nameWithType> also returned an object of type <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject>.
+Also, <xref:System.Windows.Forms.DomainUpDown.CreateAccessibilityInstance?displayProperty=nameWithType> returned an object of type <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject>.

 ## New behavior

 If you reference the <xref:System.Windows.Forms.DomainUpDown.DomainUpDownAccessibleObject> type, you'll get a compile-time error with the same diagnostic ID ([WFDEV002](/dotnet/desktop/winforms/wfdev-diagnostics/wfdev002)).

 In addition, since the type has been removed, <xref:System.Windows.Forms.DomainUpDown.CreateAccessibilityInstance?displayProperty=nameWithType> now returns an object of type `UpDownBase.UpDownBaseAccessibleObject` (which is an internal type).

 ## Change category